I-Brain-BCI/ibrain_website/content/_index.md

   - block: slider
     content:
       slides:
-      - title: Nanomaterials Innovation
+      - title: Disruptive BCI Technology
-        content: Pushing the boundaries in design, synthesis, and characterization of nanoscale materials with emphasis on novel nanostructures and device arrays for biological interface applications
+        content: "Merging the power and scalability of silicon integrated circuits and ultra-flexible minimally-invasive polymer-based electronics for chronic cognitive and motor studies in rodents and nonhuman primates.
+A central focus is to monitoring and modulate neural activity on a scale heretofore not possible in animal disease models and to translate these advanced neuro-technologies to humans."
         align: left
         background:
           image:
-            filename: meshe.png
+            filename: researcharea_1.png
             filters:
               brightness: 0.6
           position: center